 Whether a patient has cancer, HIV, mental illness, epilepsy, or has received an organ transplant, these medications can be critical for an individual’s well-being.

 The six protected classes offer patients peace of mind who live with severe, debilitating, and complex conditions.
 Peace of mind that they may have access to medications in the most crucial of times.

 This effort put forth by CMS and the United States has made it so patients may live higher-quality lives both health-wise and emotionally.

 By providing access to crucial medications, patients may begin to thrive and may even live a longer life.

-A Broker Can Help The Six Protected Classes Find Part D
+How to Get Help With The Six Protected Classes Under Part D

 If you or a loved one has any questions regarding Part D or the six protected classes, please feel free to give us a call today at the number above.

 Not only can our team assist in choosing Medicare coverage for you, but we can also offer guidance throughout any course of your Medicare expedition.